 Our Chief Executive Officer, in conjunction with members of the Compensation Committee and the Executive Vice President, Chief Human Resources Officer, develops recommendations regarding the appropriate mix and level of compensation for our NEOs (other than himself) while considering the objectives of our compensation philosophy and the range of compensation programs authorized by the Compensation Committee.
 The Chief Executive Officer meets with the Compensation Committee to discuss the compensation recommendations for the other NEOs.
-Our Chief Executive Officer does not participate in Compensation.
+Our Chief Executive Officer does not participate in Compensation Committee discussions relating to his compensation.